haiiliin/abqpy/_sources/getting_started.rst.txt

 ------------

 Required dependencies:
-    * ipyparams, used to get the file name of the jupyter notebook
+    * ipynbname, used to get the file name of the jupyter notebook

 Once you have installed `abqpy` and `PyQt5`, you can start to build your Abaqus model right now.